jmacdonald/amp/documentation/pages/configuration.md

 ### Modifiers

+Amp supports qualifying key bindings with a `ctrl` modifier:

 ```yaml
 keymap:
   normal:
     ctrl-s: "buffer::save"
 ```

-Amp supports qualifying key bindings with a `ctrl` modifier.

 ### Wildcards

+You can also use wildcards in key bindings:

 ```yaml
 keymap: